Linguard/MCCE4-Alpha/README.md

 - Installation
 - Guide: Detailed explanations of all settings
 - Example Projects
+---

+# CHANGELOG:
+_This section will reflect important changes and will provide you with information on how to apply them; For example, if new python packages are added to the environment file (mc4.yml), then the entry pertaining to that change will list the command(s) to update your environment._

+* 2025-10-30:
+  - Updated README: Added CHANGELOG, link to sudo_install.txt
+  - Added topologies for SO4 and PO4 in param/.
+  - Updated bin/step3.py with longer timeout value
+  - Updated MCCE_bin/quick_install.sh
+  - __Apply changes with `git pull`__

+---

 ## Help us improve MCCE4
 This is a testing version of MCCE4 development.